SfTI-Robotics/SfTI-Robotics.github.io/README.md

 # National Science challenge

-Welcome this organisation is the Github repo for the SFTI Robotics spearhead project.
+Welcome this organisation is the Github repo for the SFTI Robotics spearhead project: https://www.sftichallenge.govt.nz/research/adaptive-learning-robots-complement-human-workforce.
 All code and documentation for this project will be stored and managed here.

+# How to Guides
 For those new to Github: https://guides.github.com/activities/hello-world/

 ## Base System Specifications